 Start a New Group

-Neighborhood groups are a great way to get to know your neighbors and better the community while encouraging residents to take an active role in organizing their neighborhoods.
+Filling out a new group application to create a neighborhood group is a great way to get to know your neighbors and better the community while encouraging residents to take an active role in organizing their neighborhoods.
 The City of Champaign provides technical and financial assistance to neighborhood groups including mailings, organization, leadership, and service project assistance, and additional assistance to help define and solve neighborhood issues and problems.

 Neighborhood Small Grants